tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cfw_nat_policy.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - ID of the resource.
+* `param_template_id` - Parameter template id.
+Note: This field may return null, indicating that no valid value can be obtained.
 * `uuid` - The unique id corresponding to the rule, no need to fill in when creating the rule.